Here’s a look at recent aircraft tragedies, mishaps and close calls - WTOP News

-Disasters have ranged from the midair collision that killed 67 people near Washington in January to an airliner clipping another in February while taxiing at the Seattle airport.
+The most deadly was the collision of a passenger jet and a military helicopter over the Potomac River that that killed 67 people in January.
+In February, one airliner clipped another while taxiing at the Seattle airport.
 In March, an American Airlines plane caught fire after landing in Denver, sending 12 people to the hospital.

 Federal officials have tried to reassure travelers that flying is the safest mode of transportation, and statistics support that.
-But the cascade of headlines about things going wrong on aircraft is drawing increasing attention.
+But the cascade of headlines about things going wrong is drawing increasing attention amid declining confidence in air travel and cuts at the Federal Aviation Administration, part of President Donald Trump’s efforts to downsize the federal government.

-Here is a look at some of the recent tragedies and mishaps:
+Here is a look at some of the recent aircraft tragedies and mishaps:

-— Three people were killed and one was injured when a small plane crashed Friday morning in Boca Raton, Florida, near a major interstate highway and pushed a car onto railroad tracks.
+— Three people were killed and one was injured when a small plane crashed Friday morning near an interstate highway and pushed a car onto railroad tracks in Boca Raton, Florida.

-— Two small planes collided in midair near an Arizona airport in mid-February, killing two people who were on one of the aircraft.
-Following the collision, one plane landed uneventfully but the other hit the ground near a runway and caught fire.
-The crash happened at Marana Regional Airport near Tucson.
+— Two small planes collided near an Arizona airport in mid-February.
+One managed to land uneventfully, but the other hit the ground near a runway and caught fire, killing two people at Marana Regional Airport near Tucson.

 — A small commuter plane crashed in western Alaska in early February, killing all 10 people on board.
 The crash was one of the deadliest in the state in 25 years.
-Radar data indicated that the plane rapidly lost elevation and speed.
-The Coast Guard was unaware of any distress signals from the aircraft.
+Radar data indicated that the plane rapidly lost elevation after an air traffic controller told it to slow down in icy weather so the runway at their destination could be de-iced.

-— A medical transport plane that had just taken off plummeted into a Philadelphia neighborhood in late January, killing all six people on board and one person on the ground.
+— A medical transport plane plummeted into a Philadelphia neighborhood after taking off in January, killing all six people on board and one person on the ground.
 The National Transportation Safety Board said its cockpit voice recorder likely hadn’t been functioning for years.
 The crew made no distress calls to air traffic control.

 — The collision between an American Airlines passenger jet and an Army helicopter above the nation’s capital killed everyone aboard both aircraft in late January.
 It was the deadliest plane crash in the U.S. since Nov.
 12, 2001, when a jet slammed into a New York City neighborhood just after takeoff, killing all 260 people on board and five on the ground.

-— A jetliner operated by Jeju Air skidded off a runway, slammed into a concrete fence and burst into flames in late December in South Korea after its landing gear apparently failed to deploy.
-All but two of the 181 people aboard were killed in one of that country’s worst aviation disasters.
+— A jetliner operated by Jeju Air skidded off a runway, slammed into a concrete fence and burst into flames in December after its landing gear apparently failed to deploy, killing all but two of the 181 people aboard in one of South Korea’s worst aviation disasters.

 Incidents with injuries